-Our state of the art STEAM Academy will be an exciting new building to accommodate teaching, learning and support facilities for Science, Technology, Engineering, Arts and Mathematics.
-If you’re looking to study with us this September, view our courses taught at the STEAM Academy here.
+Our state of the art STEAM Academy is an exciting new building to accommodate teaching, learning and support facilities for Science, Technology, Engineering, Arts and Mathematics.
+If you’re looking to study with us this September, view courses taught at the STEAM Academy here.

-The Academy will be a flagship for showcasing 21st century teaching and learning, bringing economic and cultural growth to the Bridgend County Borough area.
+The Academy is a flagship for showcasing 21st century teaching and learning, bringing economic and cultural growth to the Bridgend County Borough area.
 This is in line with a bid to develop further employment and training opportunities in the region, in keeping with Welsh Government’s strategic priorities.

-The Academy will be situated at our Pencoed Campus, accommodating parking for students and staff, as well as an external service yard adjacent to the new Engineering workshops.
+Situated at our Pencoed Campus, the Academy has parking for students and staff, as well as an external service yard adjacent to the new Engineering workshops.

-The new building is to become the main reception area at our Pencoed campus and will maximise efficiency of space and explore opportunities for shared facilities between departments.
+The new building is now the main reception area at our Pencoed Campus, maximising efficiency of space and opportunities for shared facilities between departments.
 Informal spaces for group study and social hubs will promote collaborative and social learning, making it a stimulating and enjoyable environment for our learners.

-Close proximity to the M4, as well as Pencoed train station means that the Academy will be easily accessible to our learners and will attract those from further afield.
+Close proximity to the M4 and Pencoed train station, the Academy is easily accessible to our learners and will attract those from further afield.

 We are continually evaluating our curriculum and campuses to ensure that we are preparing our learners for an ever-changing job market and we aim to give them the opportunities they so rightly deserve.